MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    > [!NOTE]
    > Any model.json or manifest.json file associated with another data source in the environment won't show in the list.

-1. You'll get a list of available entities in the selected model.json or manifest.json file.
-You can review and select from the list of available entities and select **Save**.
+1. You'll see a list of available entities in the selected model.json or manifest.json file.
+Review and select from the list of available entities, then select **Save**.
 All of the selected entities will be ingested from the new data source.
    > [!div class="mx-imgBorder"]
    > ![Dialog box showing a list of entities from a model.json file.](media/review-entities.png)

-8. Indicate which data entities you want to enable data profiling and select **Save**.
+8. Indicate which data entities you want to enable data profiling, then select **Save**.
 Data profiling enables analytics and other capabilities.
 You can select the whole entity, which selects all attributes from the entity, or select certain attributes of your choice.
 By default, no entity is enabled for data profiling.
    > [!div class="mx-imgBorder"]
    > ![Dialog box showing a data profiling.](media/dataprofiling-entities.png)